sybrenjansen/mpire/docs/usage/worker_pool.rst

             results = p.map(...)

     with WorkerPool(n_jobs=4, daemon=True) as pool:
-        # This will raise an AssertionError telling you daemon processes can't start child processes
+        # This will raise an AssertionError telling you daemon processes
+        # can't start child processes
         pool.map(job, ...)

     with WorkerPool(n_jobs=4, daemon=False) as pool:
         # This will work just fine
         pool.map(job, ...)

 Do make sure all your non-daemon processes are terminated correctly.
-If a nested child process is interrupted, for example when the user triggers a ``KeyboardInterrupt``, the process will remain active and will have to be terminated manually.
+If a nested child process is interrupted by, for example, a user that triggered a ``KeyboardInterrupt``, the process will remain active and will have to be terminated manually.

 CPU pinning
 -----------

-If desired you can pin the child processes of :obj:`mpire.WorkerPool` to specific CPUs by using the ``cpu_ids`` parameter in the constructor:
+You can pin the child processes of :obj:`mpire.WorkerPool` to specific CPUs by using the ``cpu_ids`` parameter in the
+constructor:

 .. code-block:: python